ConstantPark/Neural-Network-Acceleration-2/README.md

 ## Neural Network Acceleration Study Season #2
 This is a repository of the study "neural network acceleration".
 The goal of this study is to understand the acceleration of nerual networks on various devices.
-The topic of acceleration includes `CPU`, `GPU`, `FPGA`, `ASIC`, `NPU` and `PIM`.
+The topic of acceleration includes `CPU`, `GPU`, `FPGA`, `ASIC`, `NPU`, and `PIM`.
 Our materials are open to this github and youtube.
 This study is supported by Facebook community, "AI Robitcs Korea".

 #### CPU/GPU and NPU
 - Desinging optimized BLAS for CPU or GPU